gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

-Delete email provider by id
+Remove a specific email communication provider from the platform.

 *Returned Response:*